 My impression on the book

-At first I was really into it, it was interesting to see how the authors challenged the traditional view of what the pop culture tells us : Simple and “dull” everyday people amassing wealth dilligently vs. Rock Stars in Mac Mansions driving Lamborghini´s.
+At first, I was really into it, it was interesting to see how the authors challenged the traditional view of what pop culture tells us: Simple and “dull” everyday people amassing wealth diligently vs. Rock Stars in Mac Mansions driving Lamborghini´s.

-I embrace my own frugal lifestyle and my mind is not preoccupied by showing any signs of riches to others.
+I embrace my own frugal lifestyle and my mind is not preoccupied with showing any signs of riches to others.
 While reading I grew highly motivated to cut more on my own spendings in order to create more wealth.
-However some anecdotes from the booked damped this excitement.
-On page 160, we can read about Susan and Berl who lived a frugal and happy life but for example they have never been on skis nor have traveled abroad.
-This is where it hit a sensitive chord in me : Even though frugality and amassing wealth in order to be more self-sufficient in the long-term are healthy financial goals, in my opinion you should spend on experiences and things you are passionate about.
-Travelling, in my opinion is the only thing you buy that makes you richer, has always been part of my life and I encourage everyone to experience travelling abroad as much as you can (within your means of course).
+However, some anecdotes from the booked damped this excitement.
+On page 160, we can read about Susan and Berl who lived a frugal and happy life but for example, they have never been on skis nor have traveled abroad.
+This is where it hit a sensitive chord in me: Even though frugality and amassing wealth in order to be more self-sufficient in the long-term are healthy financial goals, in my opinion, you should spend on experiences and things you are passionate about.
+Traveling, in my opinion, is the only thing you buy that makes you richer, has always been part of my life and I encourage everyone to experience traveling abroad as much as you can (within your means of course).
 So personally I will not follow every single principle of this book.

 Should you buy it?

 What I especially like about the book is that based on facts it shows who the millionaires really are and how that challenges the common perception.
 The book is not a “How to” guide but it describes the strategies to build up wealth slowly through frugality and careful financial planning.